sonic182/aioload/README.rst

 AIOload
 =======

-Load test tool using aiohttp, cchardet and aiodns. for drawing charts we use matplotlib and pandas.
+Load test tool using aiosonic http client. for drawing charts we use matplotlib and pandas.

 Usage of uvloop is highly recommended, it gave me between 20% and 25% of increased speed.